OokTech/TW5-Bob/README.md

 - *coming soon* Exclude lists on a per-wiki and per-user basis
 - *coming soon* MultiUser ability on multiple wikis simultaneously
+- *coming soon* an indication if your connection to the server is active or not

+Some notes:

+There will be a lot of messages in the terminal where you started the node process.
+Messages saying `Cancel Editing Tiddler`, `Node Delete Tiddler`, the messages come from every connected browser so the more connections there are the more times they will be repeated.
+I am leaving them in for now for debugging but they can be safely ignored.

+As soon as you edit anything the browser will make the save button turn red, this doesn't mean anything.
+I need to look at how to change the dirty status of the wiki because there are ways to tell if changes have been saved or not using this.
+Changes are saved very quickly so the red save button can be safely ignored for now.